DrMMZ/ResFPN/README.md

 `python 3.7.9`, `tensorflow 2.3.1`, `matplotlib 3.3.4` and `numpy 1.19.2`

 ### Updates
+* 07/04/2021: Add synchronized SGD over multiple GPUs training, and some callbacks such as CSVLogger, ModelCheckpoint and ReduceLROnPlateau.
+Finally, modify the functions resnet_fpn.select_top() and resnet_fpn.predict() to have ability to visualize the predictions.
 * 05/10/2021: Add [Focal Loss](https://arxiv.org/abs/1708.02002) implementation and some corresponding changes in ResFPN are made, see the [model](https://github.com/DrMMZ/ResFPN/tree/main/model) folder for details.
 Roughly speaking, focal loss can address class imbalance problem by removing easy examples during training.
 We present experimental results on the [COVIDx](https://github.com/lindawangg/COVID-Net) dataset, see the [tutorial](https://github.com/DrMMZ/ResFPN/tree/main/tutorial) folder.